Roller skates are making a comeback – for those who weren’t around in the ’70s – they are a great way to exercise for adults and kids.

 - Do not exceed park speed limits and adjust speed/skating style to the conditions

 - Be aware of your surroundings, including other park visitors and vehicles

-Some of our favourite parks that are not just for roller skating, are…
+Some of our favorite parks that are not just for roller skating are…

 Holland Park London

-Holland Park is the Royal Borough’s largest park and is located in Notting Hill, West London.
-It has 22.5 hectares of gardens, children’s play facilities, sports areas, a cafeteria and, most importantly, lots of space for you to try out your roller skates.
+Holland Park is the Royal Borough’s largest park in Notting Hill, West London.
+It has 22.5 hectares of gardens, children’s play facilities, sports areas, a cafeteria, and, most importantly, lots of space to try out your roller skates.

 A bonus is that it’s also the home to the beautiful Kyoto Garden.

 Being one of the most well-known parks in London, Hyde Park doesn’t disappoint with smooth surfaces and beautiful scenery.
 Circle around the pond, head towards Kensington Gardens or grab a takeaway drink at the cafe.
 Hyde Park is large enough to spend the whole day.
 Take a chill pill, relax on the grass, or hire one of the colorful deck chairs.
 Once you have some energy back, why not enjoy boating on the Serpentine or try out the UK’s first Solarshuttle.